Lexington SC: Lexington SC Women

-Lexington Sporting Club also fields 2 women's sides within the USL's structure – a professional team in the USL Super League and a pre-professional team in the USL W League.
-Former New Zealand international Michelle Reyner serves as the Women's Sporting Director, with Mike Dickey serving as the head coach of the USL Super League team and Paul Dolinsky serving as the USLW head coach.
-Prior to LSC, Dolinsky served as the head coach for Indy Eleven's W-League head coach, leading them on their 2023 title run.
+Lexington Sporting Club fields two women's teams within the USL structure: a professional team in the USL Super League and a pre-professional team in the USL W League.
+Former New Zealand international Michelle Reyner serves as the Women's Sporting Director, overseeing the entire player development process from youth to professional levels, with a focus on creating a seamless pathway for elite players.